Turning corners & heads as Premiership resumes

 Last updated on .From the section Scottish Premiership

-More fun and games on the continent for our three remaining representatives has only added to the intrigue as the domestic scene returns.
+More fun and games on the continent for Scotland's three remaining representatives has only added to the intrigue as the domestic scene returns.

-Have both Aberdeen and Rangers turned a corner after promising displays in the Europa League and Europa Conference League?
+Have Aberdeen and Rangers both turned a corner after promising displays in the Europa League and Europa Conference League?
 What about Celtic after a bit of a second-half calamity in Rotterdam?

-Add the usual mad-cap drama the Scottish Premiership specialises in, let's delve in with four games on Saturday and two on Sunday coming up.
+Add in the usual mad-cap drama the Scottish Premiership specialises in, and let's delve in with four games on Saturday and two on Sunday coming up.

-Given their difficult start to the season, the team sitting one point and one place above them is probably one of the last teams Rangers will have wanted to welcome to Ibrox so soon after Thursday's 1-0 win over Real Betis.
+Given their difficult start to the season, the side sitting one point and one place above them are probably one of the last teams Rangers would have wanted to welcome to Ibrox so soon after Thursday's 1-0 win over Real Betis.

 Admittedly, Motherwell have lost to St Mirren in the Viaplay Cup and league in recent weeks.

-However, Stuart Kettlewell's side are currently unbeaten in their past eight Premiership away matches - the longest current unbeaten run on the road in the division.
+However, Stuart Kettlewell's side are unbeaten in their past eight Premiership away matches - the longest current unbeaten run on the road in the division.
 In fact, they have yet to lose in the league on their travels under the former Ross County manager.

-The task will not be easy, but that Europa League win over Betis on Thursday, along with last weekend's win at St Johnstone, hints at a stability returning to Rangers after a turbulent start to the campaign.
+The home side's task will not be easy, but that Europa League win over Betis, along with last weekend's victory at St Johnstone, hints at a stability returning to Rangers after a turbulent start to the campaign.

 The Ibrox side are also unbeaten in 17 meetings with Motherwell since October 2017, and have won four in a row since a 2-2 draw at Ibrox in February last year.

-Motherwell have not won at Ibrox in 10 visits since May 2015, can that be changed this Sunday?
+Motherwell have not won at Ibrox in 10 visits since May 2015.
+Could that all change this Sunday?

 Player to watch - Kyogo Furuhashi (Celtic)

-By his own free scoring standards, it's been a pretty modest start to the new campaign for Celtic's leading man in attack.
+By his own free-scoring standards, it's been a modest start to the new campaign for Celtic's leading man in attack.

 Prior to last weekend's game against Dundee, the Japan forward had scored just three times from five games.
 This time last year he had hit seven, including a hat-trick.